Question

 Answer

-Some doctors are cautious about using cotrimoxazole during the first trimester in pregnancy, but if the mothers CD4 count indicated that she needed this for her own health, then the benefits are likely to outweigh any theoretical risks.
+If the mother’s CD4 count is less than 350 then this is needed this for her own health, and the benefits are likely to outweigh any theoretical risks.

 Hi Ife, Septrim does not effect fertility.
 You can still get pregnant while taking it.
 Septrim is used to prevent other infections while you have a low CD4 count.
 Have you had a recent test for yours?
 What were you finding difficult about taking Septrim?